Position : Tips - Quick fix: USB not working on Windows 10/8/7/XP

 Conclusion

-In this article we talked about several methods to fix USB not working issue, and most of these solutions have been tried and tested to workable by a number of users.
+In this article we talked about several methods to fix USB not working issues, and most of these solutions have been tried and tested to be workable by a number of users.
 If you follow these solutions one by one, then you should no longer face the USB not working problem.